michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 :------------------------------:|:-------------------------------:|:--------------------------------:
 ![](./Graphics/RGBW_425_2.gif)  | ![](./Graphics/hues_425_10.gif) | ![](./Graphics/wheel_425_10.gif)

-An example sketch is given in [Extension 2]().
+An example sketch is given in [Extension 2](https://github.com/michaelerule/LED_weaving/blob/master/Project%204:%20Driver/Extension_2_separate_color_scanning/Extension_2_separate_color_scanning.ino).
 This approach is also used in the ["zoom in"](https://github.com/michaelerule/LED_weaving/blob/master/Project%204:%20Driver/zoom_in/zoom_in.ino) sketch shown at the end of this post.
+These examples were optimized for the weird spiral layout of my project, which split the lines into "high" (blue and white LEDs) and "low" (red and green LEDs) voltage to simplify color scanning.
+More generally you might need to manually specify bit-masks for each color, with one entry per pixel.

 ## Extension 3: Cheating on current limits for brighter displays